Physics Residency Program

 Meeting a Growing Need

 Medical physicists belong to a unique group of professionals who are certified by a Medical Board (The American Board of Radiology).
 Current requirements to sit for the board exam do not include formalized residency training in medical physics.
 CAMPEP (Commission on Accreditation of Medical Physics Educational Programs) is the only entity which accredits medical physics programs and continuing education for medical physicists.
-Formalized medical physics residency training, accredited by CAMPEP, will be required for medical physics applicants to the ABR starting in application year 2011.
-There are currently 75 residency positions in the United States with over two hundred graduates in this specialty per year.
-Additionally, recent publications indicate a critical shortage of medical physics professionals by 2015, as residency programs are not growing at a rapid enough rate and over 50% of medical physicist are over age 50.
+Formalized medical physics residency training, accredited by CAMPEP, are required for ABR certification.
+Recent publications indicate a critical shortage of medical physics professionals by 2015, as residency programs are not growing at a rapid enough rate and over 50% of medical physicist are over age 50.
 Also, the number of available positions are expected to increase by approximately 10% per year.

 Medical Physics residents will be qualified to teach Radiation Oncology medical residents, graduate medical physics students, radiation therapy students and dosimetry students.
 They can be a valuable asset in the didactic as well as clinical realm within radiation oncology.